dullhunk/whats-the-story-learning-glory/index.md

 1. Count the words with RESEARCH*
 1. Calculate the ratio of the two numbers you've just counted

-Here's the results for the University of Manchester
+Here's the results for the University of Manchester from 2018 to 2022:

 | Words / Year                         |       2018  |      2019   |     2020    |      2021    |     2022    |
 | -------------------------- | ---------- |---------- |---------- |---------- |---------- |